uccser/cs-field-guide/text/en/chapters/data-representation.md

 You may have noticed that there are twice as many patterns with 3 dots as there are with 2 dots.
 It turns out that every time you add an extra dot, that gives twice as many patterns, so with 4 dots there are 16 patterns, 5 dots has 32 patterns, and 6 dots has 64 patterns.
 Can you come up with an explanation as to why this doubling of the number of patterns occurs?

-{panel type="curiosity" summary="Why does adding one more dot double the number of possible patterns?"}
+{panel type="spoiler" summary="Why does adding one more dot double the number of possible patterns?"}
 The reason that the number of patterns doubles with each extra dot is that with, say, 3 dots you have 8 patterns, so with 4 dots you can use all the 3-dot patterns with the 4th dot flat, and all of them with it raised.
 This gives 16 4-dot patterns.
 And then, you can do the same with one more dot to bring it up to 5 dots.